 Germany had made a great influence to the town.
 Its unique feature is the German built half-timbered houses and the rectangular layout of the streets where once bakers, shoemakers, blacksmiths used to live and ply their trades.

-Klaipeda of today is truly a vibrant, bohemian city with a marine spirit in which to live and work.
+Klaipeda of today is truly a vibrant, bohemian city with a marine spirit.

 Museums in Klaipeda

 Displays include exhibits showing the many skills involved in the craft, with a large knot of miscellaneous crosses upstairs.
 In the back yard are original crosses displaying a multitude of local languages, several of them now extinct.
 The small building at the back of the complex is a working blacksmith’s workshop, where demonstrations of the craft are given.

 The museum, located inside two separate underground sections of what remains of the structure illustrates both the history of the building and the city in general with the help of a galaxy of display cases and models in medieval costumes.
 Of particular interest are a series of gorgeous paintings of the castle and the city in its heyday, photos from WWII and the Soviet reconstruction of the city.
 Outside, a section of the castle foundations has been revealed.

 The aquarium, housed in a reconstructed fort, features a big central pool surrounded by tanks of penguins and a number of unusual fish and other aquatic displays.
 Outside during the summer you can see shows featuring a big sea lion that plays with balls, hoops and members of the audience.
 Highly recommended for families with children!
 The museum is located at the tip of the Curonian Spit.
 To get there take the ferry and follow the long path north along the edge of the water.

 In 1939 Germany ultimately demanded that Klaipeda Region must be handed over to it.
 Visitors of the museum, for the first time in Lithuania, can see and read documents certifying this event.